 TRAVEL IDEAS: APRIL

-Re-opening from March 2018 after a long closure and full redevelopment, Four Seasons Resort Seychelles at Desroches Island is set to offer couples and families a luxurious island hideaway.
+After a long closure and full redevelopment, Four Seasons Resort Seychelles at Desroches Island reopened in March 2018 to great fanfare.
 Located in the Amirantes group of islands in the Seychelles, Desroches is 6km long and 1.5km wide.
 A Coralline island as opposed to Granitic, Desroches lies flat, edged by 14 kilometres of soft white sand protected by a coral reef, rich in colourful marine life and amongst the top 15 fishing and diving destinations worldwide.
 This island is truly any outdoor enthusiast and nature lover's dream, and guests are free to explore the island's untouched beauty, and fascinating flora and fauna.
 Just as well then that from the end of March, British Airways is launching a twice-weekly flight from London Heathrow to Mahé in the Seychelles, meaning beach lovers can now reach these paradise islands with no changes or connections.

 Due to receding water and less foliage April is considered on of the best months for seeing tigers in India's Rathambhore National Park as they visit the last remaining waterholes.
 Aside from tigers, Ranthambhore is a sanctuary to a variety of wildlife including leopard, nilgai, wild boar, sambar, sloth bear,southern plains gray langur, rhesus macaque and chital plus a wide varierty of trees, plants, birds and reptiles, Sher Bagh continues to be our preferred base for Rajasthan safaris -the camp is designed to make you feel as if you’ve stepped back in time, with tents set in an arc around an immaculately clipped green lawn.
 Inside, they’re filled with character: old-style lanterns by the wooden beds, a writing desk complete with a ticklist of animals to spot, and bathrooms with rainwater showers and elegant copper fittings.
 Saunter over to the main lodge and you’ll find a host of fabulous tiger photos (all taken by owner Jaisal Singh or his wife Anjali).
 Later in the year we look forward with great anticipation to Six Senses Fort Barwara opening in the Rajasthani village of Chauth ka Barwara, 68 miles southeast of Jaipur.
 The property is located on the site of a 700-year-old fort which was owned by the Rajasthani Royal Family and sits directly opposite the temple, Chauth ka Barwara Mandir.
 An impressive Six Senses Spa, located in the original women’s palace, will feature an extensive ayurveda program, meditation and Six Senses Integrated Wellness programs including Six Senses Integrated Wellness and Sleep with Six Senses.
 Thirty minutes from the Ranthambhore National Park, Six Senses will offer daily safari drives into the park.